Why does the Netherlands love orange? The full explainer

 The beloved William of Orange.
 Image: Adriaen Thomasz.
 Key/Wikimedia Commons/Public domain

-He is known as the father of the Netherlands, and he’s the first ancestor of the current Royal Family, making him the founder of this era of the Dutch monarchy.
+He is known as the father of the Netherlands, and he’s the first ancestor of the current royal family, making him the founder of the current Dutch monarchy.

-So his name, and the bright colour that goes with it, symbolise the Dutch state.
-But where did he get his name?
+So his name, and the bright colour that goes with it, symbolises the Dutch state.
+Even though Orange technically isn’t in the Netherlands.
+Huh?

 The town of Orange, France

-Orange, historically known as Oranghien by the Dutch, is a town in modern-day southern France.
+Historically known as Oranghien by the Dutch, Orange is a town in modern-day southern France.

 Why do Dutch football fans wear orange?

-The dress code doesn’t only apply to the fans; the Oranje (the nickname of the Dutch national football team) also dress completely in orange when they hit the field during national games.
+The dress code doesn’t only apply to the fans.
+The Oranje (nickname of the Dutch national football team) also dress completely in orange when they hit the field during national games.

-The army of sports fans that follow the Dutch team is known as the Oranje Legioen (Orange Legion) and have an almost magical ability to turn every bar, stadium and street they hit completely orange.
+The army of sports fans that follow the Dutch team is known as the Oranje Legioen (Orange Legion) and has an almost magical ability to turn every bar, stadium, and street into an orange haze.

-This phenomenon is known as Oranjekoorts (Orange Fever), and it’s just as crazy as it sounds.
+This phenomenon is known as Oranjekoorts (Orange Fever), and it is just as crazy as it sounds.

 photo-of-dutch-soccer-crowd-wearing-orange

-Where orange originally symbolised the Dutch Royal Family, it soon became a symbol of Dutch national pride and the country at large.
+The choice of orange, however, has the same explanation as King’s Day.
+Where orange once symbolised the Dutch royal family, it soon became a symbol of Dutch national pride.

 Why is the Dutch flag not orange?

-Originally, the Dutch flag was orange, white and blue — designed by William of Orange himself.
-Dutch soldiers during the War of Independence even wore this colour to battle.
+Originally, the Dutch flag was orange, white, and blue.
+It was designed by William of Orange himself.
+During the War of Independence, Dutch soldiers even wore this flag to battle.

-However, at the end of the war, the orange band was changed to red.
-Historians have a few theories as to why.
+However, by the end of the war, the orange band was changed to red.
+Historians have a few theories why.

 Red, white, blue, and orange flags hanging under a sunny, bright, blue sky